Scudamore Surname Meaning, History & Origin

-Scudamore Surname Genealogy
+Scudamore Surname Meaning

 Scudamore as a surname derived from the place-name of Upton Scudamore, a small village near Warminster in Wiltshire.
 Scudamore here may have come from the Old English word scitemor meaning “one who lived by the moor.”

 Ralph de Scudemer lived around the time of William the Conqueror and held lands in Wiltshire and Herefordshire.
 He was the first to assume the Scudamore name.

-Scudamore Resources on
+Scudamore Surname Resources on

 - Skidmore and Scudamore Family History

 - Life of the Famous Scudamore Racing Dynasty

 England.
 From Ralph de Scudemer came the Scudamores of Wiltshire and Herefordshire.

 Wiltshire.
 His name appeared there in the Domesday Book of 1086 and Walter de Scydemore around the year 1140.
 Peter de Skydemore held the manor of Upton Scudamore in 1216, as did his descendant Peter Scuydemor who died in 1342.

 However, their presence ended later in the 14th century, possibly as a result of the Black Death.
 Some moved elsewhere in Wiltshire, some to Devon, while John Skydemore came to a sad end in London.
 Nothing now remains of the Scudamore name in Wiltshire.